newrelic/rpm_contrib/README.md

 A number of frameworks are supported in the contrib gem.
 They are all turned on by default but you can add settings to your newrelic.yml to disable any of them.

+### ActiveMQ

+The gem will detect the underlying ActiveMessaging::Processor class and instrument the `on_message` method

+It can be disabled with the `disable_active_mq` flag in your newrelic.yml file.

+### Cassandra

+The gem will instrument Cassandra so it should be visible in transaction traces and the web transactions page.

+You can disable it with `disable_cassandra_instrumentation` in your newrelic.yml file.

 ### Camping

 The gem will detect a Camping app but you need to manually add the instrumentation to your configuration file.
 See RPMContrib::Instrumentation::Camping for more information.

+### Crack

+The gem will instrument the Crack parsers for JSON and XML - you should see them in transaction traces and the web transactions page.

+You can disable it with `disable_crack` in your newrelic.yml file.

+### Curb

+The gem will instrument both Curl::Easy and Curl::Multi - they should show up similarly to Net::HTTP in the UI

+You can disable it with `disable_curb` in your newrelic.yml file.

+## Elastic Search

+The gem will instrument ElasticSearch::Client.
+The metrics should show up in the UI

+You can disable it with `disable_elastic_search_instrumentation` in your newrelic.yml file.

 ### Paperclip

 No special configuration required for Paperclip visibility.

-You can disable it by setting `disable_paperclip` to true in the newrelic.yml file.
+You can disable it by setting `disable_paperclip` to true in your newrelic.yml file.

 ### MongoDB

+Our instrumentation works on the underlying 'Mongo' library.

-Both MongoMapper and Mongoid are supported.
-You can disable them both by setting 'disable_mongodb' to true in the newrelic.yml file.
+You can disable it by setting 'disable_mongodb' to true in your newrelic.yml file.

 ### Resque